Can You Use Regular Light Bulbs As Grow Lights?

 HID Plant Lights

 HPS bulbs emit more of a red spectrum light, making them superior for flowering and fruiting, while MH bulbs emit more blue light, making them ideal for plant growth.

-Since they give off a large amount of light that is powerful enough to flower any plant.
-For this reason, HID lights are still the light of choice for most commercial indoor growers, although LED lights are slowly taking that crown.
-Read more about HPS versus LED lights.
+Since they give off a large amount of light that is powerful enough to flower any plant, HID lights are still the light of choice for most commercial indoor growers, although LED lights are slowly taking that crown (read more about HPS versus LED lights).

 How to Set up the Lighting